TuoooLiu666/TuoooLiu666.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 Hello I'm **LT** (Tuo Liu).
-I'm a Ph.D. student at the University of Arizona, pursuing a degree in Environmental Health Sciences, complemented by a minor in Biostatistics.
+I'm a Ph.D. candidate at the University of Arizona, pursuing a degree in Environmental Health Sciences, complemented by a minor in Biostatistics.
 My research integrates omics technologies, advanced statistical methods, and environmental health principles to tackle complex public health challenges.
 Specifically:

 - Omics technologies: Metabolomics & Proteomics
 - Statistical techniques: Multilevel/Longitudinal Data Analysis, Machine Learning
 - Environmental health: Evaluating the impact of environmental/occupational exposures on susceptible groups including Frontline and Essential Workers, i.e., firefighters, healthcare workers

-I work as a Research Associate in both the Burgess Lab and the Furlong Lab, where I specialize in applying metabolomics and proteomics to understand the health risks from environmental/occupational exposures and enhance the health of vulnerable populations.
+I work as a Research Associate in the Burgess Lab and Furlong Lab, where I specialize in applying metabolomics and proteomics to understand the health risks from environmental/occupational exposures and enhance the health of vulnerable populations.